soul-traveller/Argyll_Printer_Profiler/index.md

 Rename file to .sh, then:

 1. Open Terminal
 2. Navigate to the script folder
+   (use: "cd [folder_name]" and "ls" to navigate, "cd .." to navigate one level up)
-3. Run:
+3. Run command:

 ```bash
 chmod +x Argyll_Printer_Profiler.sh